delimabs/Gas-Sensor-Data-Analysis-System/README.md

 The system offers a simple tool to:

-1. Plot the data
+1. Plot and visualize the data;
-2. Define a region of interest
+2. Define a region of interest;
-3. Normalization for comparison
+3. Normalization for comparison;
-4. Simultaneous calculation of response, response-time, and recovey-time for all channels in the data file
+4. Simultaneous calculation of response, response-time, and recovey-time for all channels in the data file;
-5. Power-law fitting of the response data
+5. Power-law fitting of the response data;
-6. Exporting the analysis
+6. Export all data from the analysis;

 ## System Requirements